VasKD/odin-calculator/README.md

 Results are rounded to two decimal places.

 # Keyboard Shortcuts ⌨️
-This program allows the user to utilize both the buttons on screena and their keyboard.
+This program allows users to utilize both the buttons on screen and their keyboard.
 Numbers, operands, and a decimal point may be typed using the corresponding keys on the keyboard.
 ## Clear 🫧
 Clear any expression by using the "c" key.
 ## Negate ➖